lilu0870/Quiz_9/README.md

 ### Carol Tao — Audio: Music-Driven Flip Rhythm

-Member 2 will load a background music track — classical or ambient, chosen to match Klimt's ceremonial tone — and use FFT analysis to read the frequency content of the audio in real time.
-Low-frequency energy (bass) will control the timing of large tile flips, triggering them on heavy beats.
-High-frequency energy will cause small tiles to flicker and shimmer, resembling gold leaf trembling in light.
-During loud passages the mosaic will spread faster; during quiet passages it will slow almost to a halt, making the entire transition breathe in sync with the music's emotional arc.
-This creates a direct connection between the soundtrack and the visual transformation.
+The audio mechanic uses FFT-based frequency analysis to drive the rhythm and behaviour of the mosaic tiles.
+We will use a public-domain classical track such as **Erik Satie’s Gymnopédie No.1**, whose soft dynamics and slow tempo complement Klimt’s ornamental aesthetic.
+Low-frequency energy triggers large-tile flips, mid-frequency ranges create shimmering pulses, and high-frequency peaks generate fine flickers resembling gold leaf catching light.
+Louder musical passages accelerate the spread of mosaic transformation, while quiet sections slow or pause the motion.
+The user does not directly control this mechanic; instead, the music becomes an invisible performer shaping the artwork’s emotional pacing.
+This mechanic reinforces our vision by giving the golden surface a breathing, ceremonial rhythm that echoes Klimt’s layered luminosity.

 ---